vtexdocs/dev-portal-content/docs/release-notes/flexible-search-results-page.md

 Notice how the search results page above has a flexible layout to show fetched products.
 Do not forget to check out the [Search Results documentation](https://developers.vtex.com/vtex-developer-docs/docs/vtex-search-result) to read further about the props and learn how to set them up in your store!

-[block:callout]
-{
-  "type": "info",
-  "title": "Praise",
-  "body": "This release was possible thanks to [Julio Moreira](https://github.com/juliomoreira)!
-Cheers!"
+> ℹ️ This release was possible thanks to [Julio Moreira](https://github.com/juliomoreira)!
+Cheers!
-}
-[/block]